Sarf137inverse/sharp-physics-p1/CONTRIBUTING.md

 ## Technical Pitfalls

 **Font loading**
 Font files are in `Fonts/`.
-Paths are declared in `preamble.tex` with explicit `Path=` — do not move font files.
+Paths are declared in `preamble.tex` with explicit `Path=`, do not move font files.

 **Variable fonts**
 Require explicit `RawFeature={+wght=N}` for each weight.
 Without it LaTeX substitutes regular weight silently.

 **Filenames**
 Commas in font filenames break LaTeX's option parser.
-Rename files before use — no commas.
+Rename files before use, no commas.

 **`\include` and aux files**
 `build.sh` creates the required aux subdirectories automatically.
 If you add a new chapter, add its `mkdir -p` line to `build.sh`.